 9. Not setting financial goals

 Whether you want to pay off student loans, save money for a home, retire early, or afford to travel more, it’s important to set financial goals for yourself.
 If you don’t set clear goals, it’s going to be difficult to know how to manage your money or get out of debt.
+This is one of the most common money mistakes.

 If you find yourself running out of money each month or unable to make room for savings, then you need to start setting financial goals.
 Here are some basic steps you can take to help you get started on goal planning.